Wenceslaus II of Bohemia

-Wenceslaus II Přemyslid (Václav II.; Wacław II Czeski; 27 September 1271 - 21 June 1305) was King of Bohemia (1278–1305), Duke of Cracow (1291–1305), and King of Poland (1296–1305).
+Wenceslaus II of Bohemia (Václav II.; Wacław II Czeski; 27 September 1271 – 21 June 1305) was King of Bohemia (1278–1305), Duke of Cracow (1291–1305), and King of Poland (1296–1305).

-He was the only son of King Ottokar II of Bohemia and Ottokar's second wife Kunigunda.
+He was the only surviving son of King Ottokar II of Bohemia and Ottokar's second wife Kunigunda.
 He was born in 1271, ten years after the marriage of his parents.
 Kunigunda was the daughter of Rostislav Mikhailovich, lord of Slavonia, son of a Grand Prince of Kiev, and Anna of Hungary, daughter of Béla IV of Hungary.
 His great-grandfather was the German king Philip of Swabia.
 Wenceslaus II was the grandfather of the Holy Roman Emperor, Charles IV.
 He was a member of the Přemyslid dynasty.

 Early years

+Weneclaus was one of three sons of Ottokar II and Kunigunda, and the only one to survive to adulthood.
 In 1276 Rudolf I, King of the Romans, placed Ottokar under the ban of the empire and besieged Vienna.
 This compelled Ottokar in November 1276 to sign a new treaty by which he gave up all claims to Austria and the neighbouring duchies, retaining for himself only Bohemia and Moravia.
 Wenceslaus was then betrothed to Rudolf's daughter Judith, creating an uneasy peace.
-Wenceslaus's father died on 26 August 1278 in the Battle on the Marchfeld shortly before Wenceslaus' seventh birthday.
+Wenceslaus's father died on 26 August 1278 in the Battle on the Marchfeld shortly before Wenceslaus's seventh birthday.

 Before Wenceslaus became of age, the government was handled by Otto V, Margrave of Brandenburg, who is said to have held Wenceslaus captive in several locations.
-He returned to Bohemia in 1283, at the age of twelve.
-His mother's second husband, Záviš of Falkenstein, ruled instead of him for a few years.
+He returned to Bohemia in 1283, at the age of twelve, and officially ruled without a regent, however he remained under a heavy influence of his mother Kunigunda of Halych and her new partner, Záviš of Falkenstein.
+At some point between 1283 and 9 September 1285, when the Dowager Queen died, Záviš and Kunigunda married after gaining the young King's consent, though there is speculation they had already held a wedding in the early 1280s without his approval.
+Despite his mother's death, Weneclaus remained under his stepfather's influence for the next few years.

 On 24 January 1285, Wenceslaus married Judith of Habsburg, daughter of Rudolf I, to whom he had been betrothed since 1276.
 In 1290, Wenceslaus had Záviš beheaded for alleged treason and began ruling independently.